NethServer/docs/administrator-manual/en/vpn.rst

 2. :index:`net2net` or :index:`tunnel`: connect two remote networks

-Roadwarrior OpenVPN, IPSec tunnel and OpenVPN tunnels are part of the VPN application in the new Server Manager.

 By default, the network traffic between VPNs is blocked by the firewall.
 To allow such traffic go to the :ref:`firewall-section` application and enable the :guilabel:`Allowed` field under :guilabel:`Settings > Traffic between OpenVPN roadwarrior, OpenVPN tunnels and IPSec tunnels`.